SD › Best Places to Stay in Bora Bora

 - Best Hotel: Oa Oa Lodge

-Based along both sides of a pencil-thin peninsula at the southern end of the main island, Matira offers 2 white-sand beaches for the price of 1.
+Based along both sides of a pencil-thin peninsula at the southern end of the main island, Matira offers two white-sand beaches for the price of one.
 The region is home to the InterContinental and Sofitel (the only 2 upmarket resorts on the main island), yet astoundingly, most of Matira is packed with scruffy homes that have million-dollar settings.
 A few mid-range resorts and budget-priced lodges are also dotted along the roads, but with only a handful of eateries, and 2 general stores, this is far less developed than resort regions in, for example, Bali and Thailand.

-- Best Hotel: InterContinental Bora Bora Le Moana Resort
+- Best Hotel: InterContinental Le Moana Resort

 Speedboats at the airport whisk most visitors to one of the dozen or so super-sumptuous 5-star resorts on the motus (atolls) surrounding the main island.
 Most resorts feature a postcard-perfect beach (which might be quite undersized or artificial), but it’s all about the setting, with traditionally-designed bungalows perched above the lagoon, and accessible by wooden walkways.
 These resorts – which thrive on exclusivity (so the public are unwelcome) – can feel quite remote.
 The selection of places to eat, drink, and shop is very limited, and transfers to the main island infrequent.

 - Best Hotel: Four Seasons Resort Bora Bora